-The purpose of Heritage Dancers is to promote awareness in the public of the historic and artistic value of square dancing, the folk dance which is truly American in origin.
+The purpose of the California Heritage Dancers is to promote awareness in the public of the historic and artistic value of square dancing, the folk dance which is truly American in origin.
 Further, to demonstrate through educational exhibitions and entertainment the unique place which square dancing holds in our national culture.

 The American public is generally aware and quite well-informed of the variations in ethnic folk arts throughout the world.
 This is due in part to abundant travel opportunities, education and the "melting pot" nature of our culture.
 However, the majority of our citizens are regrettably unaware of the richness of the art forms which have originated here and are unique to our nation.
 American Square Dancing is a case in point.
 This, like the people who have contributed to its' development, is a product of the cultural melting pot which makes our country great.
 Contributions have been made by English, French, Scottish and Irish settlers; then later on by the Spanish, Western pioneers, cowboys, miners and ranchers.
 More recent times have seen significant contributions by Henry Ford and Lloyd Shaw, to say nothing of the many innovative callers.
 Heritage Dancers would like not only to preserve these dance traditions of the past, but to educate the American public as well, young and old alike.
 We Americans have a unique contribution to make to the world-wide cultural scene, but need first to be informed and proud of that contribution.
 Toward that end, Heritage Dancers was organized in 1986 by its' founder and director, Ruth Walker, to bring this cultural heritage to the attention of the American public by whatever means possible.
 Extensive research has resulted in a series of dances performed in authentic period costuming.
 The ever-expanding repertoire currently includes ten different dances dating from the Colonial period up to modem times.